 Gunfight breaks out in J&K's Shopian

-Srinagar, Jan 26 (IANS) An encounter has started between terrorists and security forces in Jammu and Kashmir's Shopian district on Wednesday, police said.
+Srinagar, Feb 2 (IANS) An encounter has started between the terrorists and security forces in the Nadigam area in South Kashmir's Shopian district, officials said on Wednesday.

-"Encounter has started at Check Nowgam area of Shopian.
+"Encounter has started at Nadigam area of Shopian.
 Police and security forces are on the job," police said.

-The firefight between terrorists and security forces took place after a joint team of security forces cordoned off the area and launched a search operation on the basis of specific information about presence of terrorists.
+The gunfight broke out after a joint team of the police and the security forces cordoned off the area and launched a search operation on the basis of specific information about the presence of terrorists.

 --IANS

-"Encounter has started at Check Nowgam area of Shopian.
+"Encounter has started at Nadigam area of Shopian.
 Police and security forces are on the job," police said.

-The firefight between terrorists and security forces took place after a joint team of security forces cordoned off the area and launched a search operation on the basis of specific information about presence of terrorists.
+The gunfight broke out after a joint team of the police and the security forces cordoned off the area and launched a search operation on the basis of specific information about the presence of terrorists.

 --IANS